britneysaw/britneysaw.github.io/index.md

 #### Eindhoven University of Technology (TU/E), Netherlands, 2024 <br> Student Exchange Program in Mathematics and Computer Science
 • Master level modules in Data-Driven AI and Time Series Forecasting
-• Research on stochastic processes to model emergency response and optimize deployment strategies
+• Research on stochastic processes to model emergency ambulance response and optimize deployment strategies
 • Achieved 9.5/10 in Financial Mathematics

 ---